RocketDerp/April14_2025/Art/ScreenPlay/Fiction_Cults.md

 Fiction is not true.
 Fiction is fiction.
 Fox News is fiction.
 Truth Social is fiction.
 We have a fiction addiction problem.
 "A man **dies when he refuses to take a stand for that which is true**." - Dr. Martin Luther King Jr. The fiction vs. nonfiction favoring of media content.
 The monomyth fiction crisis.
 Neil Postman, Marshall McLuhan, MLK Jr, James Joyce - https://youtu.be/rZoD8JEFjAE?t=165 **EVERYONE IS WATCHING** Donald Trump on the World Stage, look at the Fox News audience, look at Donald Trump the member of society who adores Fox News since year 1996.

+Screenplay, where next We The People, where next the Mass Man of USA.
+What are we going to teach the world of over 8 billion people, what do we have to share?

+Can we all sing Neil Postman's 184 pages and get on *the same page* and blame a 1985 book comprehension as our problem?
+Let a dead man's 1985 words speak for us and admit our media addiction issues and compusive attraction to Donald Trump playing President Tony Clifton the Entertainment POTUS? https://www.youtube.com/watch?v=OZGRW-T2Vgk